SYSlab1/GPU-CUDA-Course/README.md

-# Introduction to CUDA C/C++
 <img width="265" height="315" alt="image" src="https://github.com/user-attachments/assets/31919c54-a559-4935-b952-036900620086" />

-This repository collects the material for the interactive course A copy of all profiles obtained is also included in this repository.
+This repository collects the material for the interactive course

-## Course Content

-All course material is collected and available at [https://github.com/nhr-fau-training/introduction-to-cuda](https://github.com/nhr-fau-training/introduction-to-cuda) (this repository).

 It follows this general agenda: